-The EU directive on copyright protection of database provide for the protection of the content of the database coupled with protection for the database, if there is originality in the selection of arrangement of material.
+The EU directive on copyright protection of database provides for the protection of the content of the database coupled with protection for the database if there is originality in the selection of arrangement of material.
 Such protection is based on the justification that a person who has made a substantial investment in obtaining, verifying or presenting the database must have exclusive right over it.

-The Sui generis (Latin, of its own kind) system could be used to protect the database maker investment on some special but non original databases which involved huge capital, human resource and material resource.
+The Sui generis (Latin, of its own kind) system could be used to protect the database maker investment on some special but non-original databases which involved huge capital, human resource, and material resource.
 It was meant for the first time to protect database by a special right, later a balance was made by adopting dual mechanism.
-The copyright protection was available to countries and parties who were member of Berne convention or TRIPS agreement, while sui generis was available only to makers who are national of EU member states.
+The copyright protection was available to countries and parties who were the member of Berne convention or TRIPS agreement, while sui generis was available only to makers who are nationals of EU member states.

 (C) Biological Database Protection in India

-The Copyright Act, 1957 of India grants protection to original expression.
+The Copyright Act, 1957 of India grants protection to the original expression.
 Computer Programs have been considered as a “literary work” under the copyright act 1957.
-Section 2 (o) of the act defines ‘literary work’ and includes computer programs, tables and compilations including computer databases (which includes biological databases also).
-This provision was inserted in 1999 and come into force in year 2000.
+Section 2 (o) of the act defines ‘literary work’ and includes computer programs, tables, and compilations including computer databases (which includes biological databases also).
+This provision was inserted in 1999 and come into force in the year 2000.

-In Burligton Home Shopping Private Limited v.
-Rajnish Chibber & Another (1995 PTC 278) a matter came before Delhi High Court to decide the protection of database and court held that a compilation of addresses developed by anyone by devoting time, money, labour and skill amount to a “literary work” though the sources might be commonly situated.
+In Burlington Home Shopping Private Limited v.
+Rajnish Chibber & Another (1995 PTC 278) a matter came before Delhi High Court to decide the protection of database and court held that a compilation of addresses developed by anyone by devoting time, money, labour and skill amount to a “literary work”, though the sources might be commonly situated.
 Similarly in Bharat Matrimony Com.
 P., Ltd., Chennai v.
 People Interactive (I) Pvt.
-Ltd., Chennai, 2009 AIHC (NOC) 433(Mad) was held that “literary work” includes computer program and compilation including computer databases.
-Though cases on biological database protection are absent in India but similar protection can be obtained for compilation of biological databases (Bioinformatics database) derived from sequencing of nucleic acid and proteins.
+Ltd., Chennai, 2009 AIHC (NOC) 433(Mad) was held that “literary work” includes a computer program and compilation including computer databases.
+Though cases on biological database protection are absent in India, similar protection can be obtained for the compilation of biological databases (Bioinformatics database) derived from sequencing of nucleic acid and proteins.

 (a) Patent and Biological Databases Protection

-Biological databases are compilations of biological sequences and other data types, and if biological sequences are unpatentable, then biological databases are also unpatentable.
+The biological databases are compilations of biological sequences and other data types, and if biological sequences are unpatentable, then biological databases are also unpatentable.
 To make it patentable, they have to be related to a statutory subject matter.
-On the other hand, the databases are not themselves patentable, patent protection may be given for the data base– related inventions.
-Patent protections in India are given to those inventions that satisfy the criteria of novelty, inventiveness and industrial use.
-Biological database are not granted patent protection because they don’t fulfill the above mentioned criteria.
+On the other hand, the databases are not themselves patentable, patent protection may be given for the database– related inventions.
+Patent protection in India is given to those inventions that satisfy the criteria of novelty, inventiveness and industrial use.
+The biological database is not granted patent protection because they don’t fulfill the above-mentioned criteria.

-There is no trade secret or trade mark given for primary databases.
-For Secondary databases, protection from trade secret law is available.
-It is because the secondary database creator studies and analyzes the primary data and adds many important features that need huge capital and skilled human resource.
+There is no trade secret or trademark given for primary databases.
+For secondary databases, protection from trade secret law is available.
+It is because of the secondary database creator studies and analyzes the primary data and adds many important features that need huge capital and skilled human resource.
 Thus, he/she may not make all of it public or may charge money for accessing the database.
-However, it should be noted that trade mark law will only protect the content of database.
+However, it should be noted that trademark law will only protect the content of the database.

 A comprehensive list of references and supporting documents are available with the Author upon request.
-For futher details, kindly mail us at [email protected]
+For further details, kindly mail us at [email protected]